 The Big Island

-The Big Island should be your #1 choice for outdoor adventures, volcanology interests, and diversity.
-While we also have beautiful and multi-colored beaches that often make it into the “top xx beaches of the world” lists, those on Maui and Oʻahu are even more spectacular.
-Nightlife and shopping malls are almost non-existent on the Big Island.
+The Big Island should be your top choice for outdoor adventures, volcanology, and diversity.
+Our multi-colored beaches regularly make the “best beaches” lists, though those on Maui and Oʻahu edge them out.
+Nightlife and shopping malls are close to non-existent here.

 Maui

-Maui represents everything that people think of when they picture Hawaiʻi: A beautiful blend of beaches, volcanoes, palm trees, and tropical agriculture.
-Its appeal comes from its beaches (which are on par with those of Oʻahu) natural landscape and biodiversity, including its two massive volcanoes, whale watching and marine ecosystems, and remote, undeveloped parts of its island, like Hana.
+Maui is what most people picture when they think of Hawaiʻi: a mix of beaches, volcanoes, palm trees, and tropical agriculture.
+Its appeal comes from its beaches (on par with those of Oʻahu), its landscape and biodiversity, including its two massive volcanoes, whale watching and marine ecosystems, and remote, undeveloped corners like Hana.

-Summarizing, Maui combines aspects of Oʻahu and the Big Island to find a happy medium between its cultural, culinary, hotel, and outdoor options.
+In short, Maui finds a happy medium between the cultural, culinary, hotel, and outdoor options of Oʻahu and the Big Island.
 Curious?
-See also our overview of most popular sights and destinations, and our list of 14 bite-sized (smaller) activities on Maui.
+See also our overview of most popular sights and destinations, and our list of 14 bite-sized activities on Maui.

 Oʻahu

-Oʻahu is the most diverse of the Hawaiian islands, offering a wide variety of people, landscapes, and lifestyles.
-From the buzz of Honolulu to the laid back beaches and big waves of the north shore, it’s possible to experience almost everything Hawaiʻi has to offer here.
-If your main goal is beach hopping and immersing yourself in culture, food, drinks, and nightlife, Oʻahu is the place to be.
+Oʻahu is the most varied of the Hawaiian islands, with a wide mix of people, landscapes, and lifestyles.
+From the buzz of Honolulu to the laid-back beaches and big waves of the north shore, you can experience almost everything Hawaiʻi has to offer here.
+If your trip is mostly beach-hopping plus culture, food, drinks, and nightlife, Oʻahu is the place.

-It is worth noting that as the most densely populated and visited of all Hawaiian islands, it can be harder to escape inconveniences like traffic and crowds.
+As the most densely populated and most-visited island, it is harder to escape traffic and crowds.

 Kauaʻi

-With a population of less than 75,000, Kauai is truly a small-town island, littered with open space, protected preserves, and old plantation history.
-Its main attractions, such as Waimea Canyon and the Nāpali Coast, will wow you with their grandeur, and its outdoor recreation, like hiking, is limitless.
+With a population under 75,000, Kauaʻi is a small-town island of open space, protected preserves, and old plantation history.
+Its main draws, Waimea Canyon and the Nāpali Coast, are the dramatic payoff, and its hiking is some of the best in the islands.

 Curious?
-See our overview of most popular sights and destinations and our list of 14 bite-sized (smaller) activities on Kauaʻi to get a better feeling for what is going on on Kauaʻi.
+See our overview of most popular sights and destinations and our list of 14 bite-sized activities on Kauaʻi to get a better feel for the island.

 All Hawaiian islands compared: Oʻahu vs. Maui vs. Kauaʻi vs. the Big Island

-For more nuance and a one to one comparison of our islands please see our island comparison articles:
+For more nuance and a one-to-one comparison of our islands, see our island comparison articles: